harness/developer-hub/release-notes/internal-developer-portal.md

   - [GitHub Insights](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-github-insights)
   - [GitHub Pull Requests](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-github-pull-requests).
 - IDP now includes support for GitHub and Google OAuth applications.
 You can configure a GitHub or Google OAuth application in the IDP Admin view.
 These applications are used by the GitHub-based plugins to use the logged-in user's credentials when making API requests.
 (IDP-676, IDP-661, IDP-647)
 - IDP now supports a URL allowlist.
-If the `catalog-info.yaml` from which you read API definitions is hosted on a provider other than your Git provider, add the URL to the allowlist.
+If the `catalog-info.yaml` references API definitions that are hosted on a provider other than your Git provider, add the URL to the allowlist.
 (IDP-648)

 ##### Early access